-A Windows Service (originally called an NT Service) is a program that is designed to run in the background in Windows NT/2000/XP/2003 (but not Windows 9x).
-Services are useful where you want a program to be running continuously and ready to respond to events without having been explicitly started by the user.
-A good example would be the World Wide Web Service on Web servers, which listens out for Web requests from clients.
+A Windows Service (originally called an NT Service) is a program designed to run in the background in Windows NT/2000/XP/2003/Vista (but not Windows 9x).
+Services are useful when you want a program to be running continuously and ready to respond to events without having been explicitly started by the user.
+A good example is the World Wide Web Service on Web servers, which listens for Web requests from clients.

-It is very easy to write services in C#.
-There are .NET Framework base classes available in the System.ServiceProcess namespace that handle many of the boilerplate tasks associated with services, and in addition, Visual Studio .NET allows you to create a C# Windows Service project, which uses C# source code for a basic Windows service.
-We'll explore how to write C# Windows Services in Chapter 32.
+It is very easy to write services in C#. .NET Framework base classes are available in the System .
+ServiceProcess namespace that handles many of the boilerplate tasks associated with services.
+In addition, Visual Studio .NET allows you to create a C# Windows Service project, which uses C# source code for a basic Windows Service.
+Chapter 23, "Windows Services," explores how to write C# Windows Services.